-Trim subtropical trees year-round in areas such as Florida and California because of the growing environment.
-They are replacing lost tissue constantly and have plentiful sources of sunshine and water 12 months a year, says Tchukki Andersen, staff arborist for Tree Care Industry Association (TCIA) in Manchester, N.H.
+The best time to trim trees in California and other subtropical areas, like Florida, is all year round.
+Because of the growing environment, they are replacing lost tissue constantly and have plentiful sources of sunshine and water 12 months a year, says Tchukki Andersen, staff arborist for the Tree Care Industry Association (TCIA) in Manchester, N.H.

 The industry standard is never to make pruning cuts that remove more than 30 percent of live tissue from a tree in any season.
 “If you have a giant broken branch and 30 percent of the leaves are on that branch, you are done for the season.”

-The best time to prune flowering trees depends on what time of year it blooms.
+The best time to prune flowering trees depends on what time of year they bloom.
 As a general rule, prune spring-blooming trees immediately after they flower.
 Prune trees that bloom in the summer or fall in late winter or early spring before the end of their dormancy.